Cr4ckC4t/l2pivot/README.md

 Example:
  (Client: 10.0.0.1)      (Server: 10.0.0.2 & 172.16.0.2)      (Target: 172.16.0.1)

-         Server# ./l2pivot [-p] 10.0.0.2 172.16.0.2/24
+         Server# ./l2 [-p] 10.0.0.2 172.16.0.2/24
-         Client# ./l2pivot -c 10.0.0.2 172.16.0.3/24
+         Client# ./l2 -c 10.0.0.2 172.16.0.3/24

  ==> (Client: 10.0.0.1 & 172.16.0.3)

 Notes:
-  About `-p`.
-In virtual environments where the hypervisor disabled promiscuous mode for the server NIC the server will not be able to process responses directed towards the client.
-In this case (and any other scenario where the NIC cannot be placed in promiscuous mode) use `-p` to masque all MAC addresses.
+  If the server is unable to capture traffic that's meant for the client (i.e. no promiscuous mode available), you can use `-p` to masquerade/forward all traffic.

-  Keep in mind that the target network will no longer be able to access services on this server anymore!
+  Careful, everything coming from the target network will be forwarded to the client.

-  Be advised, proxying ARP may confuse some tools.
-Use `nmap` with `--disable-arp-ping`.
+  This will render the server unreachable from the target network.
 ```

 # Example
-In this example the promiscuous mode for the target interface on this virtual server was enabled to allow reading traffic of all VMs on the network.
-An option for virtual networks with promiscuous mode disabled exists.
-(Read the help info.)
+In this example the promiscuous mode for the target interface of the virtual server was disabled to mirror a real switched network.

 ![Example](example.png)